dopedao/RYO/README.md

 Building out parts to make a functional `v1`.
 Some good entry-level options for anyone wanting to try out Cairo.

-Non-technical tasks:
+Non-coding tasks:

 - Finish `mappings/thingxyz_score.csv`.
 Give all the wearables scores to use in the game.
 E.g., is a `Baseball Bat` or a handgun more powerful, or what is more costly per 'unit' `Krokodil` or `Oxycontin`.
 Might also be interesting to look at documenting/using the rarity of each of these items to help inform the score.

-Quick tasks:

-- Initialised multiple player states.
-- Turn rate limiting.
-Game has global clock that increments every time a turn occurs.
-User has a lockout of x clock ticks.
-- Game end criterion based on global clock.
-- Think about locations and their relationship to the locations on the NFT.
-What is their commonality/distribution.
-Is the game location list the same as this list, or a superset?
+- Build out the locations list.
-    - Build upon the work started in `mappings/locations.json`.
+    - Build upon the work started in `mappings/location_travel.csv`.
 Name places and implement different cost to travel for some locations.
+Use the the 10-4 game architecture outlined below, but can increase the number 10 to include more locations.
+    - Consider mixture of fake and real locations.
+    - Cost is relative (can be scaled depending on how much money people have in the game).
+    Cost is a rough number - may reflect a combination of distance and other factors.
     - Currently the game architecture has 40 locations
-        - 40 Locations with be 10 cities [0, 9] each with 4 suburbs [0, 4].
+        - 40 Locations with be 10 cities/regions [0, 9] each with 4 suburbs/districts [0, 4].
+        - Doesn't need to be a strict definition of 'city' or 'suburb'.
         - E.g., locations 0, 11, 21, 31 are city 1.
 Locations 2, 12, 22, 32 are
         city 2.
 So `location_id=27` is city 7, suburb 2.
 Free to travel to
         other suburbs in same city (7, 17, 37).
-    - Work out the simplest way to integrate the locations in the NFT, with those created in `mappings/locations.json`, with the 10-4 game architecture.
-E.g, maybe just bump the game city count from 10 whatever number we have, and then every location has a `North, East, South & West`.
-- (Requires locations to be done, see above).
-Finish `mappings/initial_markets.csv`.
-Create lists of market pair values to initialize the game with.
-E.g., for all 40 locations x 10 items = 400 money_count-item_count pairs as a separate file.
-A mapping of 600 units with 6000 money initialises a dealer in that location with 60 of the item at (6000/60) 100 money per item.
-This mapping should be in the ballpark of the value in `items.json`.
-The fact that values deviate, creates trade opportunities at the start of the game. (e.g., a location might have large quantity at lower price).
+    - Think about locations and their relationship to the locations on the NFT.
+What is their commonality/distribution.
+    - Is the game location list the same as this list, or a superset?
+- Once the locations are done, fill out `mappings/initial_markets_cost_rel_100.csv` with how much items should start of costing in a certain area, where 100 is 'average' and 120 is 20% above average.
+- Once the locations are done, fill out `mappings/initial_markets_quantity_rel_100.csv` with how many items should start of in a certain area, where 100 is 'average' and 120 is 20% above average.
+Areas can have different profiles, with different combinations of quantity and price at the start of the game to create a different vibe/market dynamic.
+Will be good to just get some rought numbers down and try it out.

+Quick-coding tasks:

+- Initialised multiple player states.
+- Turn rate limiting.
+Game has global clock that increments every time a turn occurs.
+User has a lockout of x clock ticks.
+- Game end criterion based on global clock.

+Coding tasks:

 - Refine both the likelihood (basis points per user turn) and impact (percentage change) that events have and treak the constant at the top of `contracts/GameEngineV1.cairo`.
 E.g., how often should you get mugged, how much money would you lose.